netvc/requirements/draft-moffitt-netvc-requirements.md

 many other applications that were not listed.

 # Constraints Imposed by the Internet on the Codec

+- must be able to interpret packets when previous packets are lost
+- prediction across frames is reasonable but must allow for resync
+- keyframes and other features for dynamic resync
+- ability to vary bandwidth because of internet best-effort
+- ECN
+- use with other multimedia standards

 # Detailed Basic Requirements